jd-13/Richter-Tremolo/README.md

 ![](https://img.shields.io/badge/license-GPLv3-informational)

 # Richter-Tremolo
-Richter is a VST and Audio Unit tremolo plugin built using JUCE, featuring four tempo sync-able LFOs, two of which modulate the signal directly, whilst the other two modulate the previous two LFOs
+Richter is a VST3 and Audio Unit tremolo plugin built using JUCE, featuring four tempo sync-able LFOs, two of which modulate the signal directly, whilst the other two modulate the previous two LFOs

 For more details and a free download of the compiled plugin: https://www.whiteelephantaudio.com/plugins/richter